mikaelpatel/Cosa/README.md

 News
 ----

-2014-03 Improving the ADXL345 accelerometer device driver and example sketch.
+2014-03 Support for ThingSpeak client (channel update).
+Improving the ADXL345 accelerometer device driver and example sketch.
 Adding a Soft SPI implementation (only 0/2 mode).

 2014-02 Adding support for coroutines (threads), semaphores and mutex.
 Allow build with GCC 4.8.1.
 Support for MQTT Client, HTTP